 Situated at the entry point to the canyon, the small town of El Fuerte is some 50 miles from the Pacific Ocean, with an elevation of just 600 feet above sea level.

-Here, three lakes provide world-class bass fishing and cruises on the El Fuerte River.
-There’s also a verdant tropical forest, home to an array of rare and exotic birds.
+Three lakes provide world-class bass fishing and cruises on the El Fuerte River.
+There’s also a verdant tropical forest, home to various rare and exotic birds.
 These amazing birds include the tiger, heron, great black hawk, chachalaca, russet-crowned motmot, and white-fronted parrot.

 Steeped in the indigenous and Spanish conquistador traditions, El Fuerte is also the starting place for the world-famous Copper Canyon train.